Vitol pays $2.6 billion for Shell's Australian refinery, petrol stations

 "The new (Shell) management is being ruthless in cutting out anything that they think is extraneous to their core," said Al Troner, President of Asia Pacific Energy Consulting in Houston.

-(Additional reporting by Sonali Paul in MELBOURNE and Cezary Podkul in NEW YORK and Sarah Young in LONDON; Editing by Richard Pullin and Erica Billingham)
+(Additional reporting by Sonali Paul in MELBOURNE and Cezary Podkul in NEW YORK; Editing by Richard Pullin)

 NEW YORK For some millennial investors, loyalty to one of their favourite apps matters more than financial details in the case of Snap Inc .